USPTO 2015–2025 USPTO PatentsView US Corporation

 avg claims per patent

-filing velocity, last 5 yrs
+grant velocity, last 5 yrs

 Portfolio overview

-Granted US patents 2015–2025 versus the largest corporate holders — this company marked ◀
+Granted US patents 2015–2025 versus its nearest-ranked assignees by volume, this company marked ◀

 patents

-Source USPTO PatentsView — granted utility patents As of 2015–2025
+Source USPTO PatentsView, granted utility patents As of 2015–2025

 Alabama's Innovation Score vs. every tracked assignee

-Composite of portfolio volume, filing velocity, technology breadth, and claim depth (0–100)
+Composite of portfolio volume, grant velocity, technology breadth, and claim depth (0–100)

 34 Top 54% higher than 46% of 50,000 US assignees